 - Decorate: Top with apricot jam syrup and/or chocolate glaze.

-- Soften the marzipan paste really well into a smooth mass that mixes easily into the batter to prevent any lumps.
+- Soften the marzipan paste really well into a smooth and pliable mass that mixes easily into the batter to prevent any lumps.

 - Fold the flour in evenly and scrape the bottom of bowl to not miss any flour.
 But do not over mix the batter.

 - And do not over bake the cake.
 Watch the temperature and time.

 How To Serve This Cake